BSidesSF/bsidessf.github.io/_pages/tickets.md

 The time has come!
 Tickets are available at [https://bsidessf.regfox.com/2026](https://bsidessf.regfox.com/2026).
-A select number of academic / hardship tickets are available.
+Discounts for [academia / students](/discount).
+A select number of hardship tickets are also available.

 Ticket prices change based on when you purchase: